angular/components/CODING_STANDARDS.md

 leave it out.

 This applies especially so to providing two different APIs to accomplish the same thing.
 Always prefer sticking to a _single_ API for accomplishing something.

+### 100 column limit
+All code and docs in the repo should be 100 columns or fewer.
+This applies to TypeScript, SCSS, HTML, bash scripts, and markdown files.

 ### TypeScript

 #### Typing
 Avoid `any` where possible.
 If you find yourself using `any`, consider whether a generic may be appropriate in your case.

+For methods and properties that are part of a component's public API, all types must be explicitly specified because our documentation tooling cannot currently infer types in places where TypeScript can.

 #### Fluent APIs
 When creating a fluent or builder-pattern style API, use the `this` return type for methods: